 As an aside: Gartner Research now highlights a trend towards opt-out ambivalence.
 By 2023 they predict the opt-out rate for mobile app tracking will decline from 85% to 60% as consumers learn that untargeted ads increase their exposure to low-quality content.

 What’s the alternative for independent artists?

-Facebook Ads allow you to retarget anyone that engages with your ads, content or social media content.
-So you can quickly ensure that the people that like your music are invited to see your latest post or offer.
+Facebook Ads allow you to retarget anyone who engages with your ads, content or social media content.
+So you can quickly ensure that the people who like your music are invited to see your latest post or offer.